XunpengYi/EMS/README.md

 Recently, researchers have actively carried out research on enhanced image fusion involving degradation perception.
 We construct a fusion dataset benchmark with multiple degradation types on exist dataset, which implicates multiple explicit degradations on the sources images.

-We construct the Enhanced Multi-Spectral Various Scenarios Dataset for Degradation-Aware Image Fusion based on the original data of the [MFNet](https://www.mi.t.utokyo.ac.jp/static/projects/mil_multispectral/), [RoadScene](https://github.com/hanna-xu/RoadScene)/[FLIR_aligned](https://adas-dataset-v2.flirconservator.com/#downloadguide), and [LLVIP](https://github.com/bupt-ai-cz/LLVIP).
+We construct the Enhanced Multi-Spectral Various Scenarios Dataset for Degradation-Aware Image Fusion based on the original data of the [MFNet](https://www.mi.t.utokyo.ac.jp/static/projects/mil_multispectral/), [RoadScene](https://github.com/hanna-xu/RoadScene)/[FLIR_aligned](https://adas-dataset-v2.flirconservator.com/#downloadguide), [LLVIP](https://github.com/bupt-ai-cz/LLVIP) and [FMB](https://github.com/JinyuanLiu-CV/SegMiF).

+⭐⭐News: The code for the simulated degradation has also been released at [here](https://github.com/XunpengYi/EMS/tree/main/EMS_make_degradation_func), and it is now available for use.
+Researchers can freely simulate on their own required data.
+If you find this repo useful for your research, please cite our paper and star this repo.

 ## EMS-Lite
 EMS-Lite contains the low-quality and high-quality multi-spectral scenarios images along with the text prompts, enriching from the Text-IF dataset.